iotaledger/documentation-platform/CONTRIBUTING.md

 | Always use the active voice where possible | '~~The active voice must always be used where possible~~.'
 'You must always use the active voice where possible.'
 | Never use a foreign phrase, a scientific word or a jargon word if you can think of an everyday English equivalent | ~~E.g~~ For example

 Research shows that the above holds true even for very technical audience.
-See the [GOV.UK style guide](https://www.gov.uk/guidance/content-design/writing-for-gov-uk) for example.
+See the [GOV.UK style guide](https://www.gov.uk/guidance/content-design/writing-for-gov-uk) for examples.

 ### UK English or US English?